 If you didn’t come equipped with your own bicycle then you’ll need to rent one in Queenstown.
 All over Queenstown, there are plenty of adventure shops that rent and sell bicycles and equipment.
 However during the busy summer months, sometimes the bikes all get rented out.
 For this reason, it is wise to rent your bicycle in advance.

 You can choose between a few different bicycles to rent in Queenstown depending on the trail you plan on riding.
-You can go for a general trail bike, an electric bike, or even a fancy electric downhill mountain bike!
+You can go for a general mountain bike or even a fancy electric downhill mountain bike!

 Must-Do Activities While in Queenstown